 The following resources were developed by FRTR and its member agencies to provide information on the characterization and remediation of radionuclides in the environment.
 The resources include webpages, guidance documents, training modules, and tools.
 These resources may provide useful information about technologies and strategies that are useful across regulatory platforms, but users must be careful that the technologies and strategies meet the requirements by which their site is regulated.

 For Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) responses, the primary source for information from EPA, is located on the Superfund Radiation webpage.
+More general information about radionuclides can be found on EPA's Radionuclides webpage.

 For decommissioning of U.S. NRC-licensed facilities, the prime source of information is located on the Decommissioning of Nuclear Facilities Webpage.